igeek88-zz/k8sNetworkChuckTutorial/README.md

 ## About

 Hello everyone!
-This are the files provided by NetworkChuck on his YouTube tutorial.
+These are the files provided by NetworkChuck on his YouTube tutorial.
 Once I learn more about k8s I might modify them a little bit.

 Enjoy!